Court-Ordered Rehab for Addiction Treatment

 Drug courts may mandate different types of treatment, depending on the offense and the person’s level of SUD severity and needs.
 Court-ordered treatment plans may include: 10

-• Outpatient treatment.
+- Outpatient treatment.
 Regularly scheduled counseling or other behavioral health appointments support recovery and address related psychiatric, social, and emotional issues and needs.
-In nonintensive outpatient treatment, individuals can maintain home, work, and career responsibilities.
+Outpatient treatment allows individuals to maintain their home, work, and career responsibilities.

-• Intensive outpatient treatment/partial hospitalization.
-This structured program may include day treatment or part-time hospital treatment with a range of therapeutic interventions or psychoeducation to promote recovery but does not include overnight stays.
+- Partial hospitalization program (PHP).
+Also known as “day treatment” this is the most intensive form of outpatient treatment that utilizes a range of therapeutic interventions or psychoeducation to promote recovery but does not include overnight stays.

 How Long Is Court-Ordered Rehab?